DATA422-24S2/project_lab_02_groupE/README.md

 00_initialise.R is responsible for importing the packages we need.
 Run this function
 ## 2. Importing files
 01_import.R imports all of the required files by sourcing 'read' and 'initialise' files.
 The files get read and put in a dataframe.
+The rscripts being sourced in this file read the raw datasets and return them in a usable dataframe for future use.

 ## 3. Cleaning the data
 02_clean.R is responsible for cleaning the data by removing any extra columns, duplicated values, na values etc.

 David Ewing (82171165 – dew59 ),  is responsible for cleaning the telecommunications data.
 We remove any duplicates and NA values within the data.
+Telecommunication data require functions to retrieve the data from different formats (parquet and gz)

 ## 4. Analysing the data
 03_analyse.R helps with getting the necessary data to do analysis with.
 It involves getting the correct SA2 Codes for the required CBD's; Auckland, Wellington and Christchurch.

 This script runs a function to join the celldata coming from the sp and vf data with the SA2 data to make ggplots.

+The rscripts that obtain the SA2 codes for each individual CBD e.g 001_auckland_cbd_df.R require a shapefile which can be downloaded from the StatNZ website (provided in the Data Sources section)

 ## 5. Visualising the data
 04_visualise.R is where all of the visualisations for graphs occur using the data from the analyzed files.
 Bar charts and line graphs can be created here.